surfingreg/rust-in-memory-db-with-chart/README.md

-# Time-Series Visualiztion in Rust
+# Time-Series Visualization in Rust

 ## Task
 Implement a fast, in-memory, time-series database.
 Query data using SQL and visualize in ChartJS over websocket.